Last updated on January 31st, 2019

 What Are Class 25 Trademark Goods?

-There are a few types of clothing-related products that aren’t class 25 trademark goods.
-Branding related to the following products does not fall under trademark class 25:
+There are a few types of clothing-related products that aren’t Class 25 trademark goods.
+Branding related to the following products does not fall under T

-- Jewelry, including costume jewelry, falls into trademark class 14 (precious metals).
+- Jewelry, including costume jewelry, generally falls under Class 14 (jewelry).

-- Threads, fabrics, and other raw materials generally fall into trademark class 23 (yarns and threads) or 24 (textiles).
+- Threads, fabrics, and other raw materials generally fall into either Class 23 (yarns and threads) or Class 24 (textiles).

-- Lace materials, as well as shoelaces, falls into class 26 (lace and embroidery).
+- Certain lace materials, as well as shoelaces, falls into Class 26 (lace and embroidery).